usarica/CMSDataTools/README.md

 This will get the initial D_Gamma_gg_r10 templates.
 VBF templates are reweighted from ggH.
 The reweighting functions for 7 and 8 TeV.
 It will run over all 4l final states (2e2mu, 4e, 4mu), all systematics (Nominal, PDF up/down, QCD up/down), and with or without k3a smoothing.

+2)

-2) root -q -b makeCombineTemplateswithTrees_Modified_MCFM_GenLevelVBF.c+
+a) root -q -b makeCombineTemplateswithTrees_Modified_MCFM_GenLevelVBF.c+
+b) root -q -b makeCombineTemplateswithTrees_Modified_MCFM_GenLevelVBF_djet.c+ root -q -b makeCombineTemplateswithTrees_Modified_MCFM_GenLevelVBF_nondjet.c+

 Similar to 1, but will add trees with templates.
 The legacy version has an option to use resolution smeared samples for VBF, this was made obsolete with full-sim Phantom samples.
 These files will take up a fair amount of space.
+Option a will produce templates without any Djet splitting.
+Option b will produce templates with Djet splitting. _NOTE_: All other code will produce all three as is, these take a considerable amount of time to run so this permits running in parallel.

 3) Check out https://github.com/jbsauvan/TemplateBuilder. _NOTE_: To reproduce legacy width studies, use tag **070314_add-fa3-configs**.